 The final Sabina Kane novel, BLUE-BLOODED VAMP, was released in June 2012.
 While I do plan on writing a couple of novellas or short stories set in Sabina’s universe again (like FOOL’s GOLD or RUSTED VEINS), I have no plans to write more novels featuring Sabina as the main character.
 Maybe one day I’ll write a book about some of the other characters in that ‘verse, but for now I have plenty of new worlds to conquer.

 Do you have any hobbies?

 I have a nasty habit of turning hobbies into enterprises.
 Witness my writing career, which started out as me saying, “It’d be fun to write stories in my spare time.”
 Anyway, my current obsession is cooking and I’m spending my free time taking classes and experimenting in my kitchen like a mad scientist.
 Since I have no interest in working a kitchen line (so stressful!)
 I figure it’s a safe hobby for now.
-Except for my family who is forced to eat my food.

-To my face, they’re very supportive because they’re terrified I will write a memoir.
+They’re very supportive because they’re terrified I will write a memoir.